-- Promoting and supporting the work done by the community and voluntary sector to reduce social isolation, improve physical and mental health, and help overcome individual barriers towards gaining volunteering placements and employment, with a particular focus on hardly reached groups including people from ethnic minority backgrounds, people living in more deprived areas and unpaid carers. - Supporting the work of Community Connectors, public health outreach workers, and social prescribing link workers to reduce inequalities by linking hardly reached groups with health and care services.
+- Promoting and supporting the work done by the community and voluntary sector to reduce social isolation, improve physical and mental health, and help overcome individual barriers towards gaining volunteering placements and employment, with a particular focus on hardly reached groups including people from ethnic minority backgrounds, people living in more deprived areas and unpaid carers. - Supporting people in later life to maintain healthy behaviours and stay socially connected. - Supporting the work of Community Connectors, public health outreach officers, and social prescribing link workers to reduce inequalities by linking hardly reached groups with health and care services. - Promoting and supporting the work of the Community Safety Partnership in reducing anti-social behaviour and street drinking, and improving street lighting and CCTV coverage to help residents feel safe in their community.

-- Promoting and supporting the work of the Community Safety Partnership in reducing antisocial behaviour and street drinking, and improving street lighting and CCTV coverage to help residents feel safe in their community. - Reviewing opportunities with the community and voluntary sector to enable the sharing of older adults' skills with volunteers, young people and others within their community. - Ensuring that the work of community and voluntary sector organisations is joined-up with the services offered by the local authority and the NHS; keeping residents informed about services and opportunities in Bedford Borough, including those from the voluntary and community sector, in a range of languages and in collaboration with communities. - Encouraging local anchor institutions to demonstrate how they are meeting equality duties in recruitment and employment, including by collecting and publishing data about employment by ethnic group.
+- Reviewing opportunities with the community and voluntary sector to enable the sharing of older adults' skills with volunteers, young people, and others within their community. - Ensuring that the work of community and voluntary sector organisations is joined-up with the services offered by the local authority and the NHS; keeping residents informed about services and opportunities in Bedford Borough, including those from the voluntary and community sector, through different communication methods, in a range of languages, including BSL, and in collaboration with communities. - Encouraging local anchor institutions to demonstrate how they are meeting equality duties in recruitment and employment, including by collecting and publishing anonymised data about employment by ethnic group. - Ensuring VCSE partners and communities can play a key role in delivering the strategy, recognising their unique skills and insight into local needs and subsequent solutions. - Recognising digital access and skills as determinants of health and wellbeing and supporting people to gain skills and confidence to be able to benefit from digital technologies and the internet in everyday life. - Supporting local community engagement activities to help bring people together, with a particular focus on addressing social isolation. - Ensuring people have access to a range of support to help with the cost of living, including fuel poverty, with a particular focus on people living in more deprived areas and on a low income.

-Suggested indicators
+Proposed indicators

-The below table summarises the potential actions for each building block and what proposed indicators could be used to measure progress (1) within the time-frame of the strategy (3 years) and (2) longer-term indicators to measure progress beyond the time-frame of the strategy.
-These draft suggestions will be developed further with internal and external colleagues and through community engagement for the final Strategy.
+The below table summarises the proposed actions for each building block and what indicators could be used to measure progress (1) within the time-frame of the strategy (3 years) and (2) longer-term indicators to measure progress beyond the time-frame of the strategy.

 Table 1.
-Potential actions and proposed indicators for each building block of health
+Proposed actions and related indicators for each building block of health